 The shortage of technically skilled labor – including project designers, mining geologists and engineers, is one of the most pressing concerns in the mining industry.
 A high percentage of the industry’s workforce is ageing.
 While experienced workers may have deep industry knowledge, they are less comfortable adapting to digital innovations and collaborative work.
 Millennials, on the other hand, tend to have a strong understanding of digital technologies, but may have a thin knowledge of mechanical-physical operations, and be less compliant with traditional corporate hierarchies.
 A shortage of skilled workers to take on complex mining jobs puts pressure on existing staff to do more with less, reducing employee productivity and increasing costs of retaining existing talent.

 Resource nationalism refers to the policies and regulations imposed by a country’s government to maximize the benefits gained from the natural resources of a country – sometimes to the detriment of private companies.
-In the mining industry, this can range from rising taxes, permitting fees, export duties, etc. Although this is not a new phenomenon facing the mining industry, it has been increasing due to the economic slowdown in the recent years.
+In the mining industry, this can range from rising taxes, permitting fees, export duties, etc. Although this is not a new phenomenon facing the mining industry, it has been increasing due to the economic slowdown in recent years.
+The mining industry is exposed to economic and geopolitical risks, as global economic conditions and geopolitical events can affect the demand for resources and commodity prices.
+As mining companies operate globally, sudden shifts in any of these factors can greatly impact their operation.

 Mining companies are also subject to stricter and more costly regulatory requirements in all areas of operations.
 As communities and social groups continue to raise concerns about the environmental impact of extraction and processing operations, winning a social license to operate further escalates costs for companies.